 If a student does not meet the prerequisites for a course, but still thinks that they would be well placed in that course, they may petition to take the course.
-Doing so requires filling out a petition form according to instructions, successfully completing a math assessment designed for that course, and possibly summer work for that course.
+The petition process requires writing a reflection, successfully completing a math assessment designed for that course, and possibly completing summer work for that course.
 The petition process will start after quarter 3 grades are published.
+Please indicate your desire to petition by sending an email to your advisor, Ms. Koniezhny (academic dean) and Ms. Jenkins (science department chair).